A geometric model for the derived category of gentle algebras: Abstract

 \section{Abstract}

-In this paper we construct a geometric model for the bounded derived category of a gentle algebra.
+In this paper we construct a geometric model for the triangulated category generated by the simple modules of any graded gentle algebra.
+This leads to a geometric model of their perfect derived categories and by \cite{BoothGoodbodyOpper} also of their derived categories of objects with finite-dimensional cohomology.
 The construction is based on the ribbon graph associated to a gentle algebra in \cite{Schroll15}, and is linked to partially wrapped Fukaya categories by the work of \cite{HaidenKatzarkovKontsevich} and to derived categories of coherent sheaves on nodal stacky curves by the work of \cite{LekiliPolishchuk17}.
 The ribbon graph gives rise to an oriented surface with boundary and marked points in the boundary.
-We show that the homotopy classes of curves connecting marked points and of closed curves are in bijection with the isomorphism classes of indecomposable objects in the bounded derived category of the gentle algebra.
+We show that the homotopy classes of curves connecting marked points and of closed curves are in bijection with the isomorphism classes of indecomposable objects in the derived category of the graded gentle algebra.
 Intersections of curves correspond to morphisms and resolving the crossings of curves gives rise to mapping cones.
 The Auslander-Reiten translate corresponds to rotating endpoints of curves along the boundary.
 Furthermore, we show that the surface encodes the derived invariant of Avella-Alaminos and Geiss.